Many private buses start plying in city and districts

-With private buses returning to the roads in several routes in the city and some districts on Thursday, commuter woes were considerably less compared to the harassment they faced earlier due to lack of public transport.
+With private buses returning to the roads on several routes in the city and some districts on Thursday, commuter woes were considerably less compared to the inconvenience they faced earlier due to lack of public transport.
 The two major bus operators' syndicates said they brought back their vehicles on the roads following an appeal by West Bengal Transport minister Suvendu Adhikari.

 "Though no decision has yet been taken by the government regarding our demand for a fare hike, we decided to restart services for the benefit of the people who are finding it difficult to reach their destination owing to lack of adequate transportation," Joint Council of Bus Syndicates general secretary Tapan Banerjee said.
 The All Bengal Bus Minibus Samannoy Samity general secretary Rahul Chatterjee said they have also increased buses in several routes in the city and in districts.